 Top 10 New Blogger Mistakes – And How to Fix Them

 Making mistakes is a given when venturing into anything new, and the best way we as humans learn.
 As a beginner blogger you are bound to make a whole lot of mistakes.
 But why not do yourself a favor and avoid some of the major pitfalls if you can.
-As a beginner blogger I know it’s exciting to want to dive in there and write your little heart out right away.
-That’s what I did in the beginning.
-However, you can save yourself so much time, money, and anguish if you are aware of some very simple and quite common mistakes that frequently occur in those first few months.
+You can save yourself so much time, money, and anguish if you are aware of some very simple and quite common mistakes that frequently occur in those first few months.
 Do yourself a favor and don’t take the hard route.
 Learn from those who have been there and avoid these errors.
 And if you recognize that you’ve already done some of these things, then there are easy fixes towards mending them.

 1) Treating Your Blog as a Hobby and Not A Business

 Now if you’d like your blog to solely remain a hobby that’s one thing of course.
-But if you’d ultimately like to monetize it and perhaps even make a full time living from it you must get into the habit from the start and treat it like a full blown business.
+But if you’d ultimately like to monetize it and make some serious money from it month after month, you must get into the habit from the start and treat it like a full blown business.

 So how do you go about this?
 Several ways.

 - Manage your schedule.
-Create and carve out appropriate time and be realistic about your goals and what you want to achieve. (i.e. Make $2,000 per month to start)
+Create and carve out appropriate times and be realistic about your goals and what you want to achieve. (i.e. Make $2,000 per month to start)